QCA Code Statement

 Principle 3 – Take into account wider stakeholder and social responsibilities and their implications for long-term success

-Customers (both direct and channel partners) are key relationships for Gamma and the Group prides itself on its high standard of customer service.
+Customers are key relationships for Gamma and the Group prides itself on its high standard of customer service.
 Gamma uses the net-promoter score to measure customer satisfaction as well as engaging with customers for input and feedback.

 The business relies on a number of suppliers to provide elements of its products and services and develops strong relationships with these suppliers.
 Gamma works closely with relevant regulatory bodies as they shape policy to prevent harm to consumers and businesses.